3 minute read

-This section gives you an overview of all the shared drives you have in your organization, including drives with no shared files on them.
+This section lists all the shared drives you have in your organization, including drives with no shared files on them.

 Note that information about shared drives in this section is drawn from your tenant every 4 hours, so drives created after the last data fetch will not be visible.